CoolHandSquid/HackTricks-Automatic-Commands/README.md

 ## About
 - HackTricks Automatic Commands (HAC) is an enumeration platform powered by [HackTricks](https://book.hacktricks.xyz)
-- Updated weekly from "HackTricks Automatic Commands" yaml code blocks in Hacktricks
+- Updated weekly from "HackTricks Automatic Commands" YAML code blocks in Hacktricks
 - Product of 19% Security Solutions

 ## Philosophy
-Where other enumeration tools are fire and forget (sometimes running hundereds of scans without your control), HAC is semi-automatic, meaning that you initiate every scan.
-This is a valuable trait becasue you...
+Where other enumeration tools are fire and forget (sometimes running hundreds of scans without your control), HAC is semi-automatic, meaning that you initiate every scan.
+Scan control is a valuable trait because you
-- are able to limit your footprint
+- can limit your footprint
 - end with a convenient list of all scans sent from HAC to the target
 - will gain more profitable experience on training boxes (OSCP, HTB, TryHackMe)
 - can approach network penetration tests with confidence and reliability